 Articles 56 – 60 EC Treaty

-Articles 56 to 60 of the EC Treaty guarantee the fundamental freedom of the European Union in relation to free movement of capital.
-In particular Article 56 states the following:
+Articles 56 to 60 of the EC Treaty guarantee the fundamental freedom of the EU in relation to free movement of capital.
+In particular Article 56 states:

-In order for the European Union Internal Market to be guaranteed it is essential that capital is able to be moved freely from European Union Member State to European Union Member State.
-Free movement of capital is one of the key ingredients of the Single Market or the Internal Market as it enables integrated, open, competitive and efficient European financial markets and services.
+For the EU Internal Market to be guaranteed it is essential that capital is able to be moved freely between EU member states.
+Free movement of capital is one of the key ingredients of the Internal Market (or Single Market) as it enables integrated, open, competitive and efficient European financial markets and services.

-The free movement of capital has benefits for all of us both in an individual capacity but also for business which will then have a knock on effect for consumers.
+The free movement of capital has benefits for all of us both in an individual capacity but also for business – which then has a knock-on benefit for consumers.

-Citizens are thus provided with the ability to do many operations abroad for example opening bank accounts, buying shares in non-domestic companies, investing where the best return is and even going as far as purchasing property.
+It enables citizens to do many operations abroad, such as opening bank accounts, buying shares in non-domestic companies, investing where the best return is and purchasing property.